Framework for Evaluating Eligibility, Tenure, and Rotation

 Self-Correction, Fault Tolerance, and Legitimacy

-Constitutional systems distribute authority across multiple institutional levels, including state governments, federal courts, Congress, and the constitutional amendment process.
-This distribution creates multiple venues through which structural adjustments may occur when institutional design becomes misaligned with evolving political conditions.
+Constitutional systems distribute authority across multiple institutional levels, creating multiple pathways through which structural adjustment may occur when institutional design becomes misaligned with political conditions.

 Over time, however, governance institutions tend toward the concentration and centralization of authority and the defense of continuity, placing increasing pressure on these corrective pathways.
 Where such pressures dominate, institutional responses may shift from adaptive to preservational, impairing the system’s capacity for self-correction.

-Within this Framework, self-correction refers specifically to the capacity of a governance system to prevent institutional responses from prioritizing the preservation of authority over the public, from which authorization is derived and legitimacy is maintained.
+Self-correction refers to the capacity of a governance system to prevent institutional responses from prioritizing preservation of authority over continued legitimacy.

 The availability of multiple venues for structural adjustment provides a form of systemic fault tolerance.
 Corrective pathways allow institutional adaptation to originate outside central governing institutions and operate through distributed constitutional mechanisms.